mammadmammadov/QR-Code-Generator/README.md

 ## Installation

-To install the project, you will need to have Node.js and npm installed.
-Once you have those installed, you can install the project by running the following command:
+To install the project, you will need to have Node.js installed.
+Once you have it installed, you can install the required dependencies for the project by running the following command:

 npm install